 Details of assessment are outlined below:

 - The way in which students are assessed will vary according to the learning objectives of each module.
 Just under 50% of modules are assessed through a combination of coursework and end of semester examinations.
-Most modules are assessed solely through assignments and project work.
+Other modules are assessed solely through assignments and project work.
 Details of how each module is assessed are shown in the Student Handbook which is provided to all students during their first year induction.

 As students’ progress through their course at Queen’s they will receive general and specific feedback about their work from a variety of sources including lecturers, module co-ordinators, placement supervisors, personal tutors, advisers of study and peers.
 University students are expected to engage with reflective practice and to use this approach to improve the quality of their work.
 Feedback may be provided in a variety of forms including: